smadjid/smadjid.github.io/_pages/activities.md

 ---

 ## Event organization
-### Participation in GT TBA Working Group
-I actively participate in the [GT TBA](http://www.atief.fr/content/gt-tba) (Groupe de Travail "Tableaux de Bord d'Apprentissage" or _Learning Analytics Dashboards_) working group, supported by the ATIEF (Association des Technologies de l’Information pour l’Education et la Formation).
-Our efforts focus on developing and refining learning dashboards to enhance the documentation and reflective practices of international students.
-We address key research questions related to the quality of indicators and user comprehension, aiming to improve the overall effectiveness of educational tools and technologies.
-Through regular workshops and collaborative sessions, we strive to overcome challenges and provide valuable insights into the design and implementation of these dashboards.

 ### Co-chair of the Workshop session -  11th Conference "Environnements Informatiques pour l'Apprentissage Humain"  @EIAH 2023
 I am actively involved in organizing the 11th Conference on Computer Environments for Human Learning ([EIAH 2023](https://eiah2023.sciencesconf.org)) , which will take place from June 12th to 16th, 2023, at IMT Atlantique in Brest.
 This French-speaking event brings together researchers and practitioners from various disciplines who are interested in digital research in education.
 I am a member of the program committee and the organizing committee for this conference.